bthate/genocide/docs/index.rst

-“By adding Article 11 to the requirements, the prosecutor is actualy calling it a genocide and is missing the cooperation of the netherlands to arrest it’s own king and stop the kings genocide.” - OTP-CR-117/19/001
+"using the law to administer poison, the king of the netherlands commits genocide"

-ICC-CPI
+I C C - C P I

 | Information and Evidence Unit